techninja/cncserver/API.md

 finish the request immediately, even though it may still be moving to that position.
 In those cases, the response will return a `202 Accepted` instead of a `200 OK`.
+ * `lastDuration` in return data can be used in conjunction with ignoreTimeout to allow the client to manage timings instead of waiting on the server.

 ### DELETE /pen
 Parks the pen, as you cannot move pen outside of draw area using PUT.